sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 	- Into the `Content Server URL` field, paste the contents of the `Content URL` from the clipboard.
 This vital piece links the BAR file to this Helm Chart.
 	- Tick the `Local default Queue Manager` option.
 This specifies that this deployment will include a local queue manager.
 	- For the `Secret name` specify **orders-secret** as prepared earlier.
 This Secret adds sensitive configuration information (such as API key and a certificate) to this Integration Server, so that it can communicate with Event Streams.
 	- For the `Image pull secret` specify **sa-ace**.
-This Secret was created when the Cloud Pack for Integration was installed, and it contains the credentials for ICP to access its private docker repository.
+This Secret was created when the Cloud Pak for Integration was installed, and it contains the credentials for ICP to access its private docker repository.
 	- Untick `Enable persistence`.
 This is because provisioning volumes for persistence in this particular lab environment is sometimes troublesome.
 For a lab environment, persistence is not required for the MQ Queue Manager.
 In a Production environment, you would probably enable persistence.
 	- For the `NodePort`, we recommend **orders.10.0.0.1.nip.io**.
 We recommend that the first part of the name (**orders** in this case) is identical to the `Integration Server name`, because there is a 1 to 1 relationship here.
 	- For the `Queue manager name`, specify **acemqserver**.
 This defines the name that ICP will give to the associated local queue manager (which matches what we specified in the `MQOutput` node earlier).